 What does the upright Devil mean in a career reading?

 In a career spread, the presence of the Devil card can suggest that you feel trapped in a job that you hate, it’s time to really think about what you want from your career, and if you need to move on then know that you have the ability to leave.

-The advice here is that you can work towards finding other jobs, you don’t need to remain where you are.
+The message here is that you can work towards finding other jobs, you don’t need to remain where you are.

 However it can also be related to a coworker, there could be someone that is very much trying to sabotage you, so this serves as a reminder that you need to be careful of who you trust, someone that seems friendly may be looking to stab you in the back at the first moment they get – if they aren’t already doing so.